MongoDB

 server_asserts_warning counter connection_name, process, server Number of warning assertions raised.

-Server concurrent transactions Copied
+Server concurrent transactions metrics Copied

 Metric Type Unit Dimensions Description